karrick/tar-pipe/README.md

 ### Compression

-By default `tar-pipe1 sends the raw tar stream without compression.
+By default `tar-pipe` sends the raw tar stream without compression.
 To sacrifice some CPU overhead to acheive better network throughput, `tar-pipe` will compress the tar stream using gzip when the `-z, --gzip` command line flags are provided.

 *NOTE:* Both the sender and receiver must be invoked with the compression flag, or neither must be invoked with the compression